Rahul-star884/Krishak/README.md

 ## 📌 Problem Statement

-Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**
+Problem Statement 7 – Transform the Future of Rural Commerce

 ---

 ## 🎯 Objective

-What problem does your project solve, and who does it serve?
-Briefly describe the real-world use case and the value it provides.
+The objective of the Gaav Bazaar project is to empower rural farmers and artisans by providing them a digital platform where they can sell their products directly to customers, access real-time mandi prices, check weather forecasts, rent farming tools, explore government schemes, get expert advice, learn through online courses, and find transport assistance — all in one place.
+This platform bridges the gap between rural communities and modern technology to ensure better income opportunities and informed decision-making.

 ---

 ## 🧠 Team & Approach

 ### Team Name:
-`Your team name here`
+`Ryzen`

 ### Team Members:
-- Name 1 (GitHub / LinkedIn / Role)
+- Name 1 Rahul Meravi (GitHub / LinkedIn / Role)
 - Name 2
 - Name 3
 *(Add links if you want)*